NEW & NOTABLE

-You should have received a detailed update about our reimagined 2020/21 season in your mailbox in mid-October.
-If you have not received this update or if you have any questions, please contact our Box Office at 215.829.0395 or firstname.lastname@example.org and we will respond as quickly as possible.
-Our Box Office is open Monday through Friday, 10AM to 5PM.
+You should have received a special update about Molly Sweeney via email on Tuesday 12/29.
+If you have not received this update or if you have any questions, please contact us at 215.829.0395 or firstname.lastname@example.org and we will respond as quickly as possible.
+Our Box Office is open Monday through Friday, 10AM to 6PM.

 NOT RECEIVING OUR WEEKLY EMAIL UPDATES? sign up here »